ATU Local 113 Bus Operator Tests Positive for COVID-19

 Sisters and Brothers,

-We learned today that unfortunately two more ATU Local 113 members from the TTC Queensway Garage have tested positive for the coronavirus (COVID-19).
+We received the unfortunate news today that an ATU Local 113 member, a Bus Operator from Arrow Road Division, has tested positive for the coronavirus (COVID-19).

-Please practice social distancing as much as possible before, during and after your shifts – and stay home if you feel unwell.
-As a reminder, medical notes for sick leave have been suspended until further notice.
+Please practice physical distancing as much as possible before, during and after your shifts – and stay home if feel unwell.

 In solidarity,